 top of page

-St James Place: Fees, performance, and what you should be asking
+St James's Place: Fees, performance, and what you should be asking

 Introduction

-Several recent press articles featuring St James's Place (SJP) describe how their exit fees will be abolished for new clients from 2025 onwards to comply with Consumer Duty rules.
-This has caused their share price to fall by around 40% since the start of the year as the market alters its expectation for potentially reduced future revenues.
-It's not the first time SJP has appeared in the news, with regular coverage around their supposedly high fees, poor performance and selling culture.
-It's probably fair to say that many IFAs have been only too pleased to see this coverage and have been active on social media discussing this.
+2023 was a challenging year for St James's Place (SJP).
+Several press articles described how SJP's exit fees would be abolished for new clients from 2025 onwards in order to comply with the Consumer Duty rules.
+This caused their share price to fall by almost 40% over the year as the market altered its expectation for potentially reduced future revenues.
+It wasn't the first time SJP appeared in the news, with regular coverage surrounding their supposedly high feespoor performance, and sales culture.
+It's probably fair to say that many Independent Financial Advisers (IFAs) were only too pleased to see this coverage and were actively discussing this on social media at the time!

 The Company

-SJP runs an Academy, helping second careerists transition into the financial adviser world.
+SJP operates an Academy that assists second-career professionals in transitioning into the financial advisory sector.
 Having spent a couple of months in the Academy (I realised that SJP wouldn't be my ideal long-term home), I can vouch for the quality and investment that SJP has put into this.
 At the time, there was nothing comparable in the marketplace.

 How does SJP charge?